NOTGTM/chess.com-stats-tracker/README.md

 ###

 <h3>What this project is?</h3>
-This is simple stat tracker that allows you to track you progress when auto queueing on <a href="https://github.com/BotSolver/BetterMint">BetterMint</a>!
+This is simple stat tracker that allows you to track you progress when auto queueing on [chess.com](chess.com)!
 <h3>Is it safe</h3>
 Yes it is, It uses proxy so you are undecetable!